The Anti-Hero In Film Explained. Meaning, Definition, and Examples

 The Coward

-The typical film heroes (and many anti-heroes – like Logan and Billy the Kid) possess confidence, bravery, or the ability to fight.
+The typical film hero (and many antiheroes, like Logan and Billy the Kid) possesses confidence, bravery, or the ability to fight.

 The coward is fearful, anxious, and lacks any fighting ability.